PrathicaShettyM/TODOapp-ReactJS/Readme.md

     )
 }
  ```
-2. The function Todo expects 2 props -> text, isFinished.
+2. The function Todo expects 2 props -> `text`, `isFinished`.
 Then return the components as shown below
 ```
 function Todo({text, isFinished}){
     return(